aszuraz/3DS-Decrypt/README.md

 # 3DS-Decrypt

 Python scripts to decrypt `.3ds` and `.cia` ROM files for use in modern 3DS emulators such as [Azahar](https://azahar-emu.org/) (formerly Citra).
 No external binaries, no `boot9.bin` required. all cryptographic keys are hardcoded directly in the scripts.
+Built in Python for Linux and MacOs users.

 Alternatively you could replace the harcoded key bytes in the script with a key file loader using as explained here: https://r-roms.github.io/Nintendo/nintendo-3ds